9th case of measles confirmed in Puget Sound region; man was likely exposed at Eastside restaurant

 A man in his 40s was likely exposed at Hops n Drops on the evening of May 9, when another person contagious with measles was at the Issaquah restaurant, Public Health — Seattle & King County said Wednesday.

 While he was contagious, the person visited MultiCare Indigo Urgent Care in Issaquah the morning of May 25.
-Anyone who was at MultiCare from 8 to 11:30 a.m. should check his or her immunization records and watch for symptoms including an unexplained rash and fever.
+Anyone who was at MultiCare from 8 to 11:30 a.m. that day should check immunization records and watch for symptoms, including an unexplained rash and fever.
 The urgent care office is notifying patients and their families who were there that day.

 This is the second case in a week and the fifth this month in King County.
 On Friday, a 6-month-old baby was brought to Seattle Children’s ER while she was contagious.
 The girl had contracted measles from someone in her household, according to the health department.
 The only location where she may have exposed someone else was in the hospital’s emergency room.